Center for Paraplegiology Bad Wildungen (Hesse): Dr Axel Hempfing

 - Multimodal spasticity treatment (medication, physiotherapy, electrostimulation)

-- Conservative decubitus treatment (unique beds, vacuum treatment, wound cleaning with ultrasound, wound dressings, PRP treatment, extracorporeal shock wave treatment)
+- Conservative decubitus treatment (unique beds, vacuum treatment, wound cleaning with ultrasound, wound dressings, extracorporeal shock wave treatment)

 - Osteosynthesis for fractures